 This iconic new building will harmoniously reflect the distinctiveness of the Northumbrian landscape in both its shape and the materials used in its construction.
 Its centrepiece will be a beautiful Whin Sill grass roof, planted to replicate the unique natural grasslands of the surrounding area.
 The Sill’s fully accessible living roof will sweep gently upwards, giving visitors a bird’s eye vantage point across one of the UK’s most magnificent landscapes and the UNESCO World Heritage Site of Hadrian’s Wall.

 From its biomass boiler to its spacious photovoltaic atrium, The Sill will meet the highest standards of sustainability.
 The building will have inherent conservation messages throughout and will raise awareness of the impact of climate change both through interactive displays and our own commitment to be a green facility: 80% of our energy needs will be met by on-site renewable energy generation.

 The Sill will be built on the site of our existing visitor centre and YHA hostel at Once Brewed, and is named after the nearby internationally-renowned geological feature, the Great Whin Sill.
 The Sill will open its doors in summer 2017.

-To bring this vision to life, award-winning architectural practice Jane Darbyshire and David Kendall Ltd were earlier this year selected by Northumberland National Park and the Youth Hostels Association to explore concepts for the new multi-million pound landmark building, which will replace the existing outdated facilities at Once Brewed near Steel Rigg on Hadrian's Wall.
+Award-winning architectural practice Jane Darbyshire and David Kendall Ltd were selected by Northumberland National Park and the Youth Hostel Association to explore concepts for the new landmark building, which will replace the existing outdated facilities at Once Brewed near Steel Rigg on Hadrian's Wall.